People must show patience: More shocks of inflation likely

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The State Bank of Pakistan (SBP) Governor Reza Baqir has said the people should show patience, as they would have to face more shocks of inflation.
+KARACHI: The State Bank of Pakistan (SBP) Governor Reza Baqir said that the people should show patience, as they would have to face more jerks of inflation.

-The SBP is moving gradually to inflation targeting framework to keep long-term inflation expectations firmly anchored and help in maintaining price stability, the central bank’s governor said on Thursday.

 Baqir also said this was the first time that the government announced its medium-term inflation target of 5 to 7 percent for the next 24 months.
 The SBP, in its last monetary policy statement, hoped that the target would be achieved.